PMBio/scLVM/R/README.md

 * An R package wich is based on rPython.
   * To install the package download the .tar.gz file and run R CMD INSTALL scLVM_0.99.1.tar.gz
   * Source code can be found in the scLVM folder
+  * Detailed instructions for installing python dependencies can be found in the [wiki](https://github.com/PMBio/scLVM/wiki/Installation)
 * R markdown scripts illustrating how to use the R interface for data with and without spike-ins.
 We also illustrate how to use scLVM in the presence of multiple facotrs.
 All scripts are located in the tutorial folder.
 *  Filtered count tables needed to run the exanmples are part of the package and located in the data folder
   * ``data_Tcells.rda`` contains the T-cell data [1]